tylerjk02/sightseer/README.md

 ### 0.3.2

 - Cities now have an independent route.
-Containing available cities & info
+This is composed into three sections, 'Cities', 'Towns', and 'Villages'.
 - Folklore now extended with more detail if available.
-Fixing many 'single sentence' pages.
+Fixing many 'single sentence' pages
 - Photo route tailored to show more landscape/nature images and less map/flag images
+- Travel route returns a limit of 10 cities (Previously it returned 30, with the lower 20 usually having no travel info)

 ## Previous Versions